rossprogram/rossprogram.github.io/arrival/asia/counselors/index.md

 ### Registration and Itinerary
-When your travel plans have been made, complete the
+When your travel plans have been made, complete the [Registration Form]/materials/registration-asia.pdf) .
-<u>Registration Form</u> (to be posted) .
+That form asks about your emergency contacts and for details of your arrival plans.
-That form asks about your arrival plans and emergency contacts, in case of difficulties during travel.
+.

 ### Employment Contract
 Print the [Employment contract](/materials/employment-contract-asia.pdf), fill in the